datumforge/helm-buildkite-plugin/README.md

 By default, this plugin will attempt to push a commit back to the repository over `https`.
 When using `https` the `user.name` and `GITHUB_TOKEN` environment **must** be set.

-If you prefer to push commits over `ssh`, set `ssh-commit: true` and ensure the buildkite runner is setup with a valid ssh config to authorize commits.
+If you prefer to push commits over `ssh`, set `ssh: true` and ensure the buildkite runner is setup with a valid ssh config to authorize commits.

 ## Developing